willipwk/AutoSeg-SAM2/readme.md

 # README
+This is a modified version of automatic part segmentation tool for paper [Generalizable Articulated Object Reconstruction from Casually Captured RGBD Videos](https://arxiv.org/abs/2506.08334).

 This is an automatic full segmentation  tool based on [Segment-Anything-2](https://github.com/facebookresearch/segment-anything-2) and [Segment-Anything-1](https://github.com/zrporz/segment-anything-1).
 Our tool performs automatic full segmentation of the video, enabling the tracking of each object and the detection of possible new objects.